-At this point in the program, we introduce elevation targets for each weekly long runs and cycles.
+At this point in the program, we introduce elevation targets for each weekly long run.

-An indicates that elevation is a big goal of this run.
+An \ indicates that elevation is a big target of this run.
 You can use the calculation below to work out the elevation goal for each week measured in meters elevation per km.